The Dopamine Problem We Built

 It is a literal description of what is happening.
 The interface is conversational.
 The learning curve is speaking your native language.
 The reward loop is seeing your ideas become real.
 The difficulty scales with your ambition.
 The content updates daily.

-The gaming metaphor matters because it explains the adoption curve.
+The gaming comparison matters because it explains the adoption curve.
 Games spread through word of mouth, through watching other people play, through the feeling of "I could do that."
-The reason AI adoption will be faster than any technology in history is that the barrier to entry is not learning a new skill.
+AI adoption will be faster than any technology in history because the barrier to entry is not learning a new skill.
 It is typing a sentence.

-This connects to the coordination dynamics we study in Belief-Driven Markets and Coordination-Dominant Assets: the most powerful adoption curves happen when the cost of participation drops to near zero and the perceived upside is visible.
-Meme coins proved this for speculative coordination.
-AI is proving it for productive coordination.
+The most powerful adoption curves happen when the cost of entry drops to near zero and the upside is visible.
+That is exactly what is happening here.

 The Black Box Revolution

 Technology has always been confusing.
 That was the moat.
 The reason most people never built anything was not a lack of ideas.
-It was a lack of translation infrastructure between "what I want" and "how computers work."
+It was the lack of a translation layer between "what I want" and "how computers work."

 You do not need to know what a server is.
 You do not need to know what React is.
 You do not need to know what an API endpoint does.
-You need to be able to describe what you want.
+You need to describe what you want.
 That is it.
-The AI handles the translation from human intent to technical implementation.
+The AI translates human intent into technical implementation.

 Before vs. After

-This is the black box that changes everything.
-You type an idea in.
+That is the black box that changes everything.
+You put an idea in.
 Something useful comes out.
 You do not need to understand the internals.
-You need to be good at having ideas and knowing what "good" looks like.
+You need to be good at having ideas and knowing what good looks like.

-The historical analog is the printing press.
-Before Gutenberg, creating a book required being a scribe, understanding bookbinding, having access to materials.
+The closest comparison is the printing press.
+Before Gutenberg, making a book required being a scribe, understanding bookbinding, having access to materials.
 After Gutenberg, you needed to have something to say.
 The press handled the rest.
 AI is the Gutenberg press for software, research, automation, and design.
 The skill shifts from implementation to taste.

 From Scroll Addict to Efficiency Addict

-For the first time, we have an interface that is as addictive as doom scrolling but produces real output.
-The dopamine loop is not: scroll → content → brief pleasure → nothing.
-The dopamine loop is:
+That feeling is the key to the whole thing.
+For the first time, there is an interface that is as addictive as doom scrolling but produces real output.
+The loop is not: scroll → content → brief pleasure → nothing.
+The loop is:

 The Positive Loop